Greek junta trials: Incarceration

 In prison the junta principals addressed each other using their former titles such as "Minister" and "President" and showed great deference to Papadopoulos.
 However, Papadopoulos did not readily socialise and preferred to dine alone.
 The then-governor of Korydallos Prison, Yannis Papathanassiou, later published the book Prison Diary: Korydallos 1975–79, where he described the amenities that the incarcerated junta members enjoyed, such as air conditioners, television sets and tennis courts.

-Papathanassiou in his book describes how the Justice Ministry, under pressure from junta sympathisers, ordered these special arrangements for the prisoners.
-Papathanassiou also detailed his continuous vigilance trying to uncover escape plots.
-He also revealed how, through their lawyers, the prisoners got involved in the 1977 Greek legislative election supporting a right wing party.
+Papathanassiou in his book describes how the Ministry of Justice, under pressure from junta sympathisers, ordered these special arrangements for the prisoners.
+Papathanassiou also detailed his continuous vigilance for trying to uncover escape plots.
+He also revealed how, through their lawyers, the prisoners got involved in the 1977 Greek legislative election supporting a right-wing party.
 The regular population of the prison became so incensed about the preferential treatment given to the junta members that they rioted.

 A plan to grant amnesty to the junta principals by the Konstantinos Mitsotakis government in 1990 was cancelled after protests from conservatives, socialists and communists alike.

 Papadopoulos and seven other members of the junta were housed in the maximum security A-block.
 Papadopoulos resided on the second floor of the compound along with the other members of his regime, while Ioannidis resided on the ground floor.

-Although Pattakos and Makarezos were let out of jail early due to health reasons, Papadopoulos never asked for clemency and remained in jail until his death.
+Although Pattakos and Makarezos were let out of jail early for health reasons, Papadopoulos never asked for clemency and remained in jail until his death.
 He died in hospital on 27 June 1999, after being transferred from Korydallos.

 During his incarceration, Ioannidis was reported as reading military books and books about the CIA.
-Because of his involvement in Papadopoulos' overthrow he was accused by the right wing that he betrayed the oath he gave in the summer of 1971 in front of Papadopoulos and another twenty junta members that he would recognise Papadopoulos as the leader of the "Revolution", i.e. the junta, and thus he was held responsible for the subsequent events, especially the regime's ultimate collapse.
-Consequently, he did not come into contact with Papadopoulos and the other junta members around him and he spent most of his time alone in an isolated cell.
+Because of his involvement in Papadopoulos' overthrow, he was accused by the right wing as having betrayed the oath he gave in the summer of 1971 before Papadopoulos and another twenty junta members that he would recognise Papadopoulos as the leader of the "revolution", and thus he was held responsible in their eyes for the subsequent events, especially the regime's ultimate collapse.
+Ioannidis avoided contact with Papadopoulos and the other junta members around him, and he spent most of his time alone in an isolated cell.
 Despite that, he sometimes arranged parties attended by members of the ESA military police, who resided on the third floor of the compound.